THE BALLAD OF PATTI AND ROBERT

 The pair soon reside in the mythical Chelsea Hotel.
 ‘The Chelsea was like a doll’s house in The Twilight Zone, with a hundred rooms, each a small universe.’
 The hotel is filled with hallowed names from the past and present – ghosts and sages, poets and rock stars.
 Patti and Robert feel right at home.

-References abound from old Hollywood, French literature, Victoriana, Rock n’ Roll.
-There is lots of vintage product placement; Kooks, Nescafe, Remington, vintage eateries; Child’s, Benedict’s, Nathan’s, Hong Fat, in Chinatown.
+References abound from old Hollywood, French literature, Victoriana and Rock n’ Roll.
+There is lots of vintage product placement; Kooks, Nescafe, Remington, vintage eateries; Child’s, Benedict’s, Nathan’s and Hong Fat restaurant in Chinatown.
 Patti meets Allen Ginsberg (who thought she was a boy) at Horn and Hardarts automat.
 Straightening the tipsy William Burroughs’ tie and hailing him a cab as he leaves the Chelsea Hotel became ‘our unspoken routine’.
-Salvador Dali calls Patti a gothic crow.
+Salvador Dali calls Patti a ‘gothic crow’.

 There are several lines of unrequited love to Patti’s heroes; Rimbaud, Baudelaire, Jean Genet, Jimi and Jim Morrison (She reminisces about her visits to their Paris graves), Brian Jones, and Bob Dylan.
 Her affairs with Sam Shepard, Alan Lanier, Jim Carroll and Tom Verlaine are recalled.
 She hops from Electric Ladyland studios to Max’s Kansas City, to St. Marks Church and CBGB as her poetry readings/music career takes off.
+She crosses paths with Janis Joplin and Jimi Hendrix.
 Robert, meanwhile moves into higher social circles in the art world, where Patti feels quite uncomfortable.
 This never separates them though.